Skip to content

 Of Special Note

-List-class objects automatically create their own scrollbar and assign its location and colors to match itself.
-When the object is activated, deactivated, paged, rotated up, or moved, the scrollbar is automatically manipulated by the List-class object.
+List-class objects automatically create their own scroll bar, and assign its location and colors to match itself.
+When the object is activated, deactivated, paged, rotated up or moved, the scrollbar is automatically manipulated by the List-class object.
 You may make the scrollbar invisible by setting the object's scroll_bar_visible_state to false.

 Use of Item List for Initialization